teambit/docs/docs/tutorials/bit-vue-tutorial.md

 So far, we have provided Bit with the source file of the component.
 But in order to consume the files in other projects, the component needs to be built.

->Bit is storing the source code of the component, but the code should still remain in your version control system (VCS) such as your Git repository.
+> Bit is storing the source code of the component, but the code should still remain in your version control system (VCS) such as your Git repository.

-Bit has a large collection of compilers that are open source and maintained by the Bit team.
-In addition, the community has created compilers that you can use by searching [Bit collections](https://bit.dev/).
+Bit has a large scope of compilers that are open source and maintained by the Bit team.
+In addition, the community has created compilers that you can use by searching [Bit scopes](https://bit.dev/).

 To build the vue component, you'll need the [Vue compiler](https://bit.dev/bit/envs/compilers/vue).
 Install the compiler and run this command inside the Vue tutorial repository: